Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Introduction

 The flavor of causal reasoning we will focus on is the study from \emph{observational} data: In practice, potential consequences may prohibit the experimental exploration of possible actions.
 In other cases an experiment may not be feasible; for example, because an action, like the release of greenhouse gases, may not be taken voluntarily or repeatable, yet the consequences, like climate change, may mandate scientific study.
 In such cases, causal knowledge must be extracted from observations alone.

 Generally, the study of causal relationships, causal inference \citep{PearlBook,Elements,spirtes2001causation}, encompasses many tasks, ranging from the estimation of effects (of actions\Slash{}interventions) to the answering of counter-factual queries (what would have happened?).
 All these tasks build on the knowledge of basic cause-effect relationships; a knowledge often represented by a causal graph.
 This causal graph may not be known a priori, in which case it has to be discovered from data.
 This graph-discovery task is referred to as causal discovery (CD).
-Especially CD from observational data has recently garnered substantial attention from climate- and other applications \citep{PearlCIOverview09,runge2019inferring}.
+Especially CD from observational data has recently garnered substantial attention from climate- and other applications \citep{granger1969investigating,PearlCIOverview09,runge2019inferring}.

 In real-world scenarios CD faces many challenges \citep{Runge2023}.
 These challenges may stem, for example from the type and quality of data or the violation of simplifying assumptions required to make the CD task tractable.
-A particularly common assumption is that of IIDness or stationarity in the time series case: A single underlying model is postulated to describe all data-generation uniformly.
-Yet in the real world, almost any observed model is subject to some degree of variability.
+A particularly common assumption is that of IIDness -- or stationarity in the time series case: A single underlying model is postulated to describe all data-generation uniformly -- the location in space, time or other information relating multiple data-points is considered insubstantial.
+Yet in the real world, almost any observed model is subject to some degree of variability \eg in space or time.
 A local climate might experience qualitatively different dry and moist regimes over time in a single place, or in different places at the same time; many climate and weather parameters are subject to seasonality; a policy might affect public health in ways related to untracked parameters or a technological device may break or otherwise change its internal state for some time or some firmware-version.